What Are Bone Spurs?Conditions

 Bone Spur Causes and Risk Factors

 Bone spurs are caused by the friction of bone-on-bone contact.
-Though it is friction that creates a bone spur, causes of that type friction include:
+Though it is friction that creates a bone spur, causes of that type of friction include:

 - Disc degeneration – The bones in our spine are cushioned by small discs that wear down through repetitive movements.
 As they thin, the vertebrae can touch and cause bone spurs to form.

-- Aging – Our tendons and ligaments, which hold our bones in place, tighten as we age and cause our bones to shift and move out of place, sometimes resulting in contact with other bone.
+- Aging – Our tendons and ligaments, which hold our bones in place, tighten as we age and cause our bones to shift and move out of place, sometimes resulting in contact with other bones.

 Our risk of developing bone spurs can also increase with certain lifestyle factors such as excess weight and smoking because they accelerate the degeneration of the spine.
 A spinal injury can also increase the risk of degeneration of the spine and bone spur formation.